groue/GRMustache/Guides/view_model.md

         Member since {{ fullDateFormat(joinDate) }}
     {{/ user }}

-Let's design a custom ViewModel class:
+Let's design a custom ViewModel for it:

 `Document.h`